speedcubing-top/speedcubingLib/README.md

 # speedcubingLib
-A library plugin for speedcubing.top mainly for 1.8.8 servers
+A library plugin<br>
+For 1.8.8 Spigot/Bungeecord/Velocity<br>
+Also work as a dependency jar